Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference

-According to our analysis models largely share the most and least energy consuming words.
-The top words can be found in Tables \ref{tab:mistral-keywords}--\ref{tab:vicuna-keywords}.
+According to our analysis, models share many of the most and least energy-consuming words.
+The top keywords can be found in Table \ref{tab:model-keywords}.
+Figure \ref{fig:keywords-avg} shows the difference between the top five most and least energy-consuming keywords for each task.
+For example, in Text Generation, we can see that for Gemma the difference in average energy usage in prompts can reach up to 50\% between keywords \textit{classify} and \textit{analyse}, while for Mistral this difference is even higher, at 68\%.

 Words that correlate with smaller energy usage typically appear in tasks that require more concise responses: \textit{analyse} is commonly seen in sentiment analysis tasks.
 However, \textit{explain} is much more common in text generation, where the model is asked to provide a detailed description.
-This results provide preliminary evidence that certain keywords lead to a higher energy consumption by being associated with more verbose responses.
-This topic remains to be explored in a further, targeted study.
+These results provide preliminary evidence that certain keywords are associated with higher energy consumption, as they lead to more verbose responses.